histoire-dev/histoire/docs/guide/index.md

   - Add more variants (optional)

 It basically gives you:
-- An interactive preview of the story (or even a grid of several all the variants!)
+- An interactive preview of the story (or even a grid of all the variants!)
 - Copiable code to reproduce the same result in your own code
 - Controls to interact with the preview
 - Documentation rendered from Markdown